Search for Important Questions

 1. Write about Social Networking Ethics.

-2. Write about chief elements in Power Point.
+3. Write about use of Smart Art in Power Point.

 1. Write short notes on any two of the following: Levels of Management, Business Ethics & Social Responsibility, Nature & principles of Direction, Qualities and styles of Leadership.